QuestionableM/SM-CustomAudioExtension/README.md

 {
   //Make the names more unique to avoid name collisions with other mods "soundList": {
-    //You can reference the same sound multiple times, but configure them differently "ExampleSoundName": {
+    //You can reference the same sound multiple times, but configure it differently "ExampleSoundName": {
       "path": "$CONTENT_DATA/Effects/Audio/example_sound.mp3",
       "is3D": true,